hheisig51/Multi-Use-Trails/Our Physical Counter_yay/Documentation/UpdatesForPhysicalCounter.md

 Week of 4/8/2024:
 - This week I'm learning about about storage on the Pico.
 Getting data to save seems to be quite complicated, more than I thought it'd be.
      - [https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage](https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage)
+- Last class I broke the pico trying to write to a file.
+So, this class (4/11/2024), I fixed the pico with help from Emma and Mr. Miller.
+I've made a Code folder, Lib folder, and have added other files to this in case anything else happens.
+If something happens, it should no longer take an entire class period to fix it.
 -